jamescolb7/Sonata/README.md

 ## Key Features

-* Interface made in React and Remix
+* Interface made in React and Next.js
 * Music data provided by Deezer
 	* Artist view of top songs and albums
 	* Album view